jp-chl/66DaysOfK8s/challenge/week04/day24/README.md

 ---

-Today, I have worked with K8s Rest API using and HTTP proxy.
+Today, I have worked with K8s Rest API using a HTTP proxy.

 #kubernetes #learning #K8s #66DaysChallenge